 - S&L website

 - Initial assessment

-For Vocational and Functional Skills courses funded by the ESFA, this will be funded through the Additional Learning Support fund and will include:
+For courses funded by the ESFA, this will be funded through the Additional Learning Support fund and will include:

-Learning Support Assistants to support learners in taught sessions or at a separate time if appropriate; where 1:1 support outside Course time is provided.
-Learners are still required to attend normal Course sessions or the support may be withdrawn.
-Learner progress will be monitored & reviewed regularly to ensure learning goals are being achieved, and may be withdrawn if there is insufficient progress towards agreed goals.
+- Learning Support Assistants to support learners in taught sessions or at a separate time if appropriate; where 1:1 support outside class time is provided.
+Learners are still required to attend normal class sessions or the support may be withdrawn.
+Learner progress will be monitored and reviewed regularly to ensure learning goals are being achieved, and may be withdrawn if there is insufficient progress towards agreed goals.

 - Specialist support as appropriate for: sensory impairments, physical difficulties, learning difficulties, medical conditions including mental ill-health